 However, while consistent repayments are good for your credit file, it might be a better idea to start making higher repayments per month.
 By paying $100 a month instead of the minimum $88, the debt of your 15 per cent card would be paid off in 5 years, and you'd pay only $6,000 in interest.

 Minimum repayments should be a last resort for anyone who wants to take better control of their debt.
-Too much outstanding debt could put lenders off giving you credit in the future, so ensure you know exactly where you stand with a personal credit report from Equifax.
+Too much outstanding debt could put lenders off giving you credit in the future, so ensure you know exactly where you stand by getting your Equifax credit report today.

 Disclaimer: The information contained in this article is general in nature and does not take into account your personal objectives, financial situation or needs.
 Therefore, you should consider whether the information is appropriate to your circumstance before acting on it, and where appropriate, seek professional advice from a finance professional such as an adviser.